Vex131/Practical_Skill_Assessment_Submission/README.md

 ## Notes

-1. Both versions require access to the MySQL database with the correct credentials.
+1. Both versions come with default MySQL credentials.
+You will need to update them to match your own database setup.
-2. Both versions come with default MySQL credentials.
-You may need to update them to match your own database setup in order to run the application.
+2. The ITAssetManager.exe file may be blocked by antivirus software.
+If this occurs, you may need to unblock it or restore it from quarantine.